 If you notice your young dog is limping on a front leg, it could be due to a condition called elbow dysplasia.
 While this skeletal condition can be treated, it's important to understand and be able to recognize it so you can get your furry friend back on his paws in no time.

 What is Elbow Dysplasia?

 One of the most common causes of lameness in a young dog's forelimb is a condition called elbow dysplasia.
 It is brought on by skeletal growth abnormalities in the dog's elbow.
 As the dog grows and matures, the condition worsens and leads to malformation and even degeneration of the joint.
 Unfortunately, the more the joint degenerates over time, the more painful the joint can be for the dog.
-Elbow dysplasia is more commonly seen in large and giant breed dogs, such as Labrador retrievers, golden retrievers, German shepherd dogs, rottweilers, Newfoundlands, bearded collies, chow chows, and Bernese mountain dogs.
+Elbow dysplasia is often an inherited condition and is more commonly seen in large to giant breed dogs such as Bernese Mountain Dogs, German Shepherds, Golden retrievers, and Labrador retrievers.